 GST = Gross Margin x 9/109

-If you wish to use to the GMS, you should verify that all conditions and obligations as stated in the Self-Review of Eligibility and Declaration on Use of Gross Margin Scheme (GMS) (DOC, 187KB) can be satisfied before submitting the original form to IRAS.
+If you wish to use the GMS, please complete and submit the Self-review of Eligibility and Declaration on Use of Gross Margin Scheme Form after verifying that all conditions in the Form are satisfied.
 You can begin to use the GMS from the date of declaration.
 No further approval is required from IRAS.

 For more information, please refer to the Gross Margin Scheme.

 What is the 'purchase price' when calculating the Gross Margin?

 The existing pawnbroking auction system has been removed since 1 Apr 2015.
 If a pledge is not redeemed beyond the agreed redemption period and gets forfeited, the pledge becomes your absolute property and the outstanding loan and any interest secured on the pledge are deemed to be fully repaid.

 Hence, for the purpose of computing the gross margin under the GMS after the removal of the auction system, your purchase price will be taken to be total sum of the loan and interest1 accrued in your accounting records.

 1 Permitted profit and fees' of the Pawnbrokers Act 2015